This post may contain affiliate links. Please read my disclosure policy.

 Although, it is claimed by some that it is better for marine life since it does not involve any bycatch

-By and large they are now mostly caught using hand-lines which are left in the sea by the fishermen with a transmitter attached, so it can be easily recovered.
+By and large, they are now mostly caught using hand-lines which are left in the sea by the fishermen with a transmitter attached, so it can be easily recovered.

-They are positioned in the sea by the fishermen with bate attached, and left there for about 2 days.
+They are positioned in the sea by the fishermen with bate attached and left there for about 2 days.

-However, even this method has its downside.
+Nevertheless, even this method has its downside.

 If the fish is caught soon after the lines have been put in place – it will be trapped on the line for 2 days putting up a fierce struggle, eventually dying.

-So, if you want to buy swordfish to eat there are many elements to consider, I would recommend the following:
+So, if you want to buy swordfish meat to eat there are many elements to consider, I would recommend the following:

 - Make sure that it has been caught by professional and responsible fishermen.